pehaa/wp-graphql-gatsby-starter/README.md

-# WP GraphQL Gatsby Starter
+# Fork: WP GraphQL Gatsby Starter taking advantage of WordPress search (via ApolloClient)

 > A super simple, bare-bone starter based on the Gatsby Starter for the front end and the WP GraphQL plugin on your WordPress install.

 This is a basic "headless CMS" setup.
 This starter will pull posts, pages, categories, tags, and a menu from your WordPress site.
 You should use either the TwentyNineteen or TwentyTwenty WordPress themes on your WordPress install.

 The example here uses the WordPress Theme Unit Test Data for post and page dummy content.

 **Find something wrong?** Issues are welcome on the starter reository.

 This Stater should get you started at 💯💯💯💯 across the board on Chrome Lighthouse Audits